 4)Stop being available 24x7.
 Its not just following fewer people on social media.
 You must limit how many times you check these accounts every day.
 Stop those automatic notifications from twitter and facebook applications.
 You don't need to check your personal email inbox every few minutes.

 Stick to a fixed scheduled time.
 For most people once or twice a day should be sufficient, and that too if their job really requires them to do so.

 5)Take regular breaks at work.
 Even if you reduce your tech usage, you still may need to sit for long hours at your computer to do your work.
 So make sure that you take regular breaks at work.
 It will help you in unwinding and will also be good for your health.

 You can read an actual book, go for a small walk, or do some stretches to refresh your mind.
 You can also just close your eyes and meditate for few minutes.
 A quiet and clear mind always boosts your productivity.

 6)Spend some quiet time away from these gadgets.
 Taking breaks is a good way to refresh the mind and body.
 But you can only take a limited umber of breaks while doing work.
 That's why it is really important to spend some time completely away from all tech gadgets.

 Spend at least a few hours every day without using any form of technology.
 Go for a long walk, meditate or spend quality time with kids.
 Make sure your phone is on silent mode and away from you.
 Just enjoy this time doing what you love to do as long as it doesn't require you to stare at any kind of screen.

 The true purpose of technology is to serve us and improve the quality of our life.
 By simplifying how we use technology, we can live a more stress-free, productive and peaceful life.

-discover the joy of simple living, mindfulness and meditation : sign up here to get new blog posts delivered to your inbox
+discover the joy of simple living, mindfulness, and meditation : sign up here to get new articles delivered to your inbox

 shop at amazon.com and support life beginner